taesko/cast/README.md

 # Fist
-> a cli app for file system templates.
+> command line app for file system templates.

 Fist can modify the structure of multiple directories at once.
 Provided these directories are registered for a common template - moving,